jupyterlite/jupyterlab-webrtc-docprovider/README.md

   - optionally provide `username` and `usercolor`
     - e.g. `http://localhost:8888/lab?room=demo&username=jo&usercolor=e65100`
   - these parameters will probably be consumed, but _that's okay_
-- Open a shared editing activity like a _Notebook_ or _Editor_
+- Open a shared editing activity like _Notebook_ or _Editor_

 ## Install

-To install the extension, execute:
+To install the extension, run:

 ```bash
 pip install jupyterlab_webrtc_docprovider